Swamiji TV

 Time according to Vedas and Puranas I part

-"The concept of time, as understood by the Vedas and those ancient scriptures, is cyclical.
-Everything moves in a circle."
+"The concept of time in the Vedas and ancient scriptures is cyclical.
+Everything moves in a circle, a cycle that neither begins nor ends."

 Filming location: Strilky, Czech Republic